Carry forward allows you to make pension contributions in excess of the annual allowance and receive tax relief.

 Making use of unused annual allowances

 Carry forward allows you to make use of any annual allowance that you may not have used during the three previous tax years, provided that you were a member of a registered pension scheme.
-You can use carry forward if you’re an active member currently building up pension benefits; a deferred member with paid-up pension benefits; a pensioner member, in receipt of pension benefits from your pension scheme, or a pension credit member, where you have a share of your ex-partner’s pension scheme.
-If the annuity policy is in the name of an individual and, when the contract was made, the annuity policy was not of such a type to be a registered pension scheme then the individual cannot be a pensioner member and therefore cannot use this to qualify for carry forward.
+You can use carry forward if you’re an active member currently building up pension benefits, a deferred member with paid-up pension benefits, a pensioner member in receipt of pension benefits from your pension scheme or a pension credit member where you have a share of your ex-partner’s pension.
+If an annuity policy is in the name of an individual and, when the contract was made, the annuity policy was not of such a type to be from a registered pension scheme, then the individual cannot be a pensioner member and therefore cannot use this to qualify for carry forward.

 You can’t receive tax relief on contributions in excess of your earnings in a tax year and you only receive higher rate tax relief to the extent that you have paid it.